olumidesan/babelizer/README.md

 # babelizer
 Automatically translate the contents of your Flask-Babel `.po` files.

 ### Requirements
-- Dryscrape (`pip3 install dryscrape`)
+- [Dryscrape](https://dryscrape.readthedocs.io/en/latest/installation.html) (`pip3 install dryscrape`).
+Requirements may differ per system.
+Check the link.

 ### Rationale
 Having to manually translate the contents on the generated `messages.po` files is tedious.
 Wanted a way to automate the translation.